Automating your business processes can help you adapt in a post-COVID world.

 Automation in Action: A Common Example

 Want a more in-depth understanding of the differences?
-Let’s describe a typical purchase order approval from a manual as well as an automated perspective.
+Let’s now describe a typical purchase order approval from a manual as well as an automated perspective:

 However, there are a lot of holes in this process.
 First, the form may have lots of fields and opportunities for data transfer errors.
 Second, there’s no way for you to check to see how far along the process is.
 To know if your manager has approved, you need to send an additional email.
-If she responds to that “approved” with procurement on cc, now, procurement is stuck with an email without an attachment.
+Procurement will be stuck in an email without attachment if they respond to that “approved” with procurement on cc.

-Data security and accuracy is also an issue as you need to make sure no one tampers with the numbers and the order is accurate.
+Data security and accuracy is also an issue because you’ll need to make sure no one tampers with the numbers and the order is accurate.

 Automation can plug all of these holes and give you much more confidence in the process by trusting that every task was completed and the data is accurate.

 In truth, an automated process can bring the following benefits whatever it is your industry type.

 - Clarity.
 Automation necessitates a clear and complete understanding of how the process works and who is involved.